Frequently Asked Questions

 Moonlighting is not permitted for residents.

 Mentors play an important role in the training of residents.
 Early during the FCS year, a faculty member is assigned to each resident.
-The mentor will stay in contact with the new resident throughout the first year, providing guidance and direction when needed and connection to their home department during their important year of transition..
-During the CA years, residents will have the freedom to choose a mentor from the faculty based on professional and personal preferences who will stay with them for the duration of their residency.
+The mentor will stay in contact with the new resident throughout the first year, providing guidance and direction when needed and connection to their home department during their important year of transition.
+During the CA-1 year, residents choose a mentor from the faculty based on professional and personal preferences who will stay with them for the duration of their residency.